usman134151/eclipse/README.md

 # Gumroad / GitHub

 The boilerplate is delivered as a file via Gumroad (for accessibility & legal reasons), but I recommend using the GitHub repo.
 During purchase, you were asked for your GH username.
 If you supplied one, you will be invited to the GitHub repository.
-There you'll be able to view changes, interact with the community, suggest features, report bugs and even make PRs.
+There you'll be able to view changes, interact with the community, suggest features, report bugs, and even make PRs.
 Like any other GitHub repo, except it's private.

 # Basic information

 The boilerplate is an application skeleton.
-This means that it's not a package, but instead a repository that you clone and use to build your application.
+This means that it's not a package, but instead, a repository that you clone and use to build your application.

 Think of this as `laravel new`, except it comes with many more features you'd have to normally build yourself.